John's River: Course

-Ultimately, the river moves under an unnamed bridge at Lombard St., before broadening out between Scotch and Adelphi quays, where small boats are moored.
-This area is quiet and tranquil, having been rejuvenated as a residential area and public amenity in the past 15 years, but it retains its very definite, old maritime feel.
+Ultimately, the river moves under a bridge at Lombard Street, before broadening out between Scotch and Adelphi quays, where small boats are moored.
 This section of the river is spanned by a footbridge between Scotch and Adelphi quays, below which it joins the River Suir.

 History

-Historically, the rough area between the quays, the People's Park, Catherine St. and The Mall was marshland, which gave way to what was known as The Pill.
+Historically, the rough area between the quays, the People's Park, Catherine Street and The Mall was marshland, which gave way to what was known as The Pill.
 The Pill was a pool of water, fed by John's River.
 It was drained, along with the surrounding marshland, in the late 18th century by the Wide Streets Commission, in order to build the Mall, and to expand the city eastwards.
 From this point on, the river had well defined banks all the way to the Suir.

 Pollution

 The river was described as "seriously polluted along most of its length" in a 2011 report.